 Makerspaces and business incubators are growing in popularity in the US and around the world.
 Many of these locations support the “DIY Movement” and offer a wide variety of services for hobbyists and those wanting to learn.

 However, few of these places provide the equipment necessary for professionals and the serious hobbyists and that’s where we come in.
 We offer a full line of machines, power tools, hand tools and other necessities and amenities to each member (see Shop page).
 The DIY Woodshop brings the world of woodworking to all skill levels.
-Members will have convenient access to our shop, located on the lower level in the back of our building (East side).
-Professionals will also have the ability to use our newly installed overhead door for ease of loading and unloading lumber.
+Members will have convenient access to our shop, located on the lower level in the back of our building (East side) including our newly installed overhead door for ease of loading and unloading lumber.

 Located in the heart of Olathe, Kansas, The DIY Woodshop serves as a place where a diverse group of people, despite skill-sets, can come together as a whole to help each other grow and learn—as well as enjoy a sense of community.
-We cater to everyone from the individual wanting custom made projects, all the way to professionals that just need access to our vast selection of tools, machine and space.
+We cater to everyone from the individuals wanting custom made projects, all the way to professionals that just need access to our vast selection of tools, machine and space.

 It is also our hope to provide our youth with a creative environment and the discipline that comes from woodworking, as well as an avenue to learn the necessary skills to get into professions that are rapidly lacking qualified experts and spark a love of woodworking in general.
-In the near future, we will be offering children’s DIY parties (pre-cut, easy to assemble and decorate items) and group parties (think wine and paint classes), in the upstairs area of our facility, which will be accessible through our front entrance, on the West side of our building.
+In the near future, we will be offering children’s DIY parties (pre-cut, easy to assemble and decorate items) and group parties (think wine and build parties), in the upstairs area of our facility, which will be accessible through our front entrance, on the West side of our building.